lebrice/torch_jax_interop/README.md

 This conversion happens thanks the `dlpack` format, which is a common format for exchanging tensors between different deep learning frameworks.
 Crucially, this format allows for zero-copy \* tensor sharing between PyTorch and JAX.

-See also: https://github.com/subho406/pytorch2jax, which is very similar.
-The way we convert `torch.nn.Module`s to `jax.custom_vjp` is actually based on their implementation, with some additions (support for jitting, along with more flexible input/output signatures).

 > \* Note: For some torch tensors with specific memory layouts, for example channels-first image tensors, Jax will refuse to read the array from the dlpack, so we flatten and unflatten the data when converting, which might involve a copy.This is displayed as a warning at the moment on the command-line.

 ## Installation
 ```bash
 pip install torch-jax-interop
 ```

+## Comparable projects

+- https://github.com/lucidrains/jax2torch: Seems to be the first minimal prototype for something like this.
+Supports jax2torch for functions, but not the other way around.
+- https://github.com/subho406/pytorch2jax: Very similar.
+The way we convert `torch.nn.Module`s to `jax.custom_vjp` is actually based on their implementation, with some additions (support for jitting, along with more flexible input/output signatures).
+- https://github.com/samuela/torch2jax: Takes a different approach: using a `torch.Tensor` subclass and `__torch_fuction__`.
+- https://github.com/rdyro/torch2jax: Just found this, seems to have very good support for the torch to jax conversion, but not the other way around.
+Has additional features like specifying the depth (levels of derivatives).

 ## Usage